fanluo12/LC/Backtracking/README.md

 # 14 total - 09/18/2022

+## 113. Path Sum II
+Note we want root-left path which means left should have no children.
+So when backtracking, we first judge root is null or not, next we check if no left and right children and also targetSum is 0.
+If so, add path to result, else we search left and right recursively

 ## 22. Generate Parentheses
 Backtrack to generate parentheses.
 In backtrack function, use two parameters left and right to generate left and right parenthese.
 Initialize left and right as n and set end criteria is that left and right are both 0.
 In each backtrack process, left - 1 if generate "(" and right - 1 if generate ")"